Skip to main content

 Where To Go

 Nature is everywhere.
-You can start in your backyard or neighborhood, or venture out to our city, county, and state parks that may provide larger areas of green or blue space and greater biodiversity.
+You can start in your backyard or neighborhood, or venture out to our city, county, and state parks.
+Getting outside and moving your body doesn't always require a long trip or expensive equipment.

-Sarasota County Parks, Recreation, and Natural Resources has more than 140 sites to choose from, including more than 50,000 acres of natural areas.
+Sarasota County Parks, Recreation, and Natural Resources has more than 140 sites to choose from.
+You can find everything from playgrounds and athletic fields to nature trails and beaches.

 Accessibility options: